fpdevil/rise_of_machines/ErrorAnalysis.md

 ![Modelling Methodology](images/data-split.png "Data split into training and validation")

 There are two common categories of error(s) in the world of machine intelligence, the training error and the validation error.
-These two can come up from the data set distributed as training and validation(test) data set(s).
+These two can come up from the data set distributed as training and validation(test) data set(s) as shown in the figure above.

+- Training error

 Training error is the difference between the known correct output for the inputs and the actual output of the prediction model.
 During the course of training the training error is reduced until the model produces an accurate (or a near accurate) prediction for the training set.

+- Validation error

 Validation error is the difference between the known correct output for the validation set and the actual output of the prediction model.